papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Ryl.3.467](https://papyri.info/dclp/65055)

-For the dotted obelos, whether the obelos itself is horizontal or diagonal.
+For the dotted obelos, whether the obelos itself is horizontal or diagonal on the papyrus.

 ***